1cbyc/snake_and_ladder/README.md

 ## If you're big on python then...
-## This is how to run this shii
+### This is how to run this shii

-1. Clone this repository to your local machine.
+1. just clone this repository to your local machine.
 2. Install Python 3 if you don't have it.
 3. Navigate to the project directory in the terminal.
 4. Run the following command: